Maimonator/telewrap/README.md

 # Getting started

 ## TLDR
-For those of you that just want it to work:
+For those of you that just want to make it work:
 ```bash
 pip install telewrap
 tl configure # then follow the instructions
 tlw sleep 5
 ```

+You can then send `/status` to your bot to get the last line from the `STDOUT` or `STDERR` of the program to your telegram.

 ## Installation